diojin/mockingjay/docs/books/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### Zookeeper Consistency
 The terms “leader” and “follower” for the machines in an ensemble are apt because they make the point that `a follower may lag the leader by a number of updates`.
 This is a consequence of the fact that `only a majority and not all members of the ensemble need to have persisted a change before it is committed`.

-`Every update` made to the znode tree is given `a globally unique identifier`, called a zxid (which stands for `“ZooKeeper transaction ID”`).
-Updates are ordered, so if zxid z1 is less than z2, then z1 happened before z2, according to ZooKeeper (which is the single authority on ordering in the distributed system).
+`Every update` made to the znode tree is given `a globally unique identifier`, called a zxid (which stands for `“ZooKeeper transaction ID”`). `Updates are ordered`, so if zxid z1 is less than z2, then z1 happened before z2, according to ZooKeeper (which is the single authority on ordering in the distributed system).

 ![hadoop_zookeeper_consistency_img_1]
 **Figure 21-2.
 Reads are satisfied by followers, whereas writes are committed by the leader**